all-of-us/curation-vscode-integrations/README.md

 # CURATION-VSCODE-INTEGRATIONS
 These dots provide project code integration with VS Code post DC-1820.

 1) `.env` - defines the environmental variables for running tests.
 Currently tests are run within the host's virtual env.
 This is a vscode limitation.
+Also, tests can be run using DC-1820 curation.sh script (or the powershell equiv.)

 2) `.vscode` contains the `launch.json` and `tasks.json` files for running curation in docker.
 Furthermore, `settings.json` defines the configuration for running python tests (discovery, execution, and debugging)